 Mardi Gras Colors

-Ever wonder about the history of the official Mardi Gras colors?
-Rex selected the official Mardi Gras colors in 1872, honoring the visiting Russian Grand Duke Alexis Alexis Alexandrovich Romanoff, who suggested the colors.
+Rex selected the official Mardi Gras colors in 1872 to honor the visiting Russian Grand Duke Alexis Alexis Alexandrovich Romanoff, whose house colors were purple, green and gold.
 The 1892 Rex Parade theme "Symbolism of Colors" affirmed the colors' meaning.

 The Meaning and Origin of Purple, Green, and Gold in Mardi Gras

 Purple Represents Justice.
 Green Represents Faith.
-And Gold Represents Power.
+Gold Represents Power.

 When LSU was deciding on its colors, the shops in New Orleans had stocked up on purple, green, and gold material for the Mardi Gras season.
 LSU decided upon purple and gold, and bought much of it.
 Tulane bought much of the only remaining color--green!
 (Their colors are blue and green.)